Mathematical Logic

 Incompleteness ↔ undecidability

 Gödel's proof and Turing's halting problem are the same idea in different clothes.
-Incompleteness → there are true sentences no Turing machine can prove.
-This is your bridge back to TOC.
+Read Ch.
+4–5 again after Gödel.

 synthesis